MachinesAreUs/haskellPlayground/KnightsTour/README.md

     ./KnightsTourRun -N4

-You can change de 4 by the number of processes you want (min 1).
+You can change de 4 by the number of processes you want (min 1, but not recomended).